kibs-tech/kibs-tech.github.io/services_posts/software-developer-retainer.md

 spending and encourage
 you to prioritize what work really needs to be done.

-This entitles you to up to 8 hours programming and consultancy a month.
-It's fantastic value!

 ## What a retainer can be used for

 Use it to: